top of page

 3. Cigarette Butts

 Cigarette butts are a major ocean pollutant.
 If you smoke, use a portable ashtray to dispose of your cigarette butts properly and throw them in the garbage when you are out.
 The Earth is NOT your ashtray.
-They may seem small but that's why they end up in the ocean and fed to animals and often babies who wuickly become malnourished.
+They may seem small but that's why they end up in the ocean and fed to animals and often babies who quickly become malnourished.

 4. Takeaway Food Containers